MikeSmithLabTeam/particletracker/docs/source/rstfiles/installation.rst

 Verifying the installation
 --------------------------

+If you `git clone` the github repo and installed as above you should now be able to go to the directory on your terminal and type pytest.
+Hopefully you should see that all the tests pass confirming the installation.
+This tests the core code but not the gui.

-To verify that the installation is working correctly you should read the getting started section which explains how to launch the software.
+Alternatively, to verify that the installation is working correctly you should read the getting started section which explains how to launch the software.
 Once you have done this there are 5 example videos which also act as tutorials which should enable you to verify and test the core functionality of the software.